-5.3.3 Appointment of Observer
+5.3.4 Appointment of Observer

-Where appropriate, the Accounting Officer may appoint a neutral or independent observer in order to ensure fairness and transparency in the application of this acquisition management system.
+The Accounting Officer may appoint a neutral or independent observer in order to ensure fairness and transparency in the application of this acquisition management system.

-5.3.4 Contracts Having Budgetary Implications beyond Three Financial Years

-The Municipality may not enter into any contract that will impose financial obligations beyond the three years covered in the annual budget for that financial year, unless the requirements of Section 33 of the Municipal Finance Management Act have been fully complied with.
+5.3.5 Contracts Having Budgetary Implications beyond Three Financial Years The Municipality may not enter into any contract that will impose financial obligations beyond the three years covered in the annual budget for that financial year, unless the requirements of Section 33 of the Municipal Finance Management Act have been fully complied with.

-5.3.5 Proudly South African Campaign

-The Municipality supports the Proudly South African Campaign and may identify, as a specific goal the promotion of South African owned enterprises.
+5.3.6 Proudly South African Campaign The Municipality supports the Proudly South African Campaign and may identify, as a specific goal the promotion of South African owned enterprises.

-5.4 Specialised forms of procurements
+5.4 Specialized forms of procurements

-5.4.1 Acquisition of Goods or Services from other Organs of State or Public Entities

-In the case of goods or services procured from another organ of state or public entity (including the Department of Water Affairs, Eskom or any other such entities), such procurement shall be made public, giving details of the nature of the goods or services to be procured and the name/s of the supplier/s.
+- 5.4.1 Acquisition of Goods or Services from other Organs of State or Public Entities In the case of goods or services procured from another organ of state or public entity (including the Department of Water Affairs, Eskom or any other such entities), such procurement shall be made public, giving details of the nature of the goods or services to be procured and the name/s of the supplier/s. - 5.4.2 Acquisition of Goods and Services under Contracts secured by other Organs of State - 5.4.2.1 The Accounting Officer may procure goods or services under a contract secured by anotherorgan of state, but only if: